yamonco/mcp-ms-todo-server/README.md

 Note: with DB-based policies, if the `casbin_rule` table is empty, all access is denied.
 Seed a baseline rule like `p, *, *, use` if you want allow-all during bootstrap.

-Admin endpoint:
+Admin/ops endpoints:
-- `POST /admin/policy/reload` (master key required) to force reloading policies (needed for DB-backed updates)
+- `POST /ops/policy/reload` (admin token or master key required) to force reloading policies (needed for DB-backed updates).
+In authentik-only mode, admin endpoints may be hidden; ops remains.
-- `GET /admin/policy/rules` to list current DB rules
-- `POST /admin/policy/rules` to add a rule (ptype, v0..v5)
-- `DELETE /admin/policy/rules` to delete matching rules (ptype, v0..v5)

 ### Migrating existing allowed_tools to Casbin (DB)